vespa-engine/documentation/en/getting-started-ranking.md

     "query(q_term_count)": 1000.0,
 }
 ```
-The key learning here is how to transfer ranking features in the query.
+The key learning here is how to transfer ranking features in the query, using `input.query()`.
 Use different names for more query features.